xmik/docker-piwik/README.md

-Forked from https://github.com/piwik/docker-piwikin order to make this docker image runnable on OpenShift 3.
+Forked from https://github.com/piwik/docker-piwik in order to make this docker image runnable on OpenShift 3.
 Apache2 now runs on port: 8080.

 # Piwik